 Honda Soy Wiring Lawsuits

 Amidst mounting frustrations and increasing repair costs, groups of both Honda and Toyota owners have begun to fight back by filing class action lawsuits.
 A February 2017 Forbes report states that Toyota owners are citing breach of warranty in making claims against the manufacturer, while Honda soy wiring lawsuits are seeking damages based on state and federal product liability laws.
 The fact that Honda created the rat deterrent tape and is selling it as an authorized Honda part through its website is key evidence in showing that not only is Honda is aware of the defect, but that the car maker has failed to take appropriate action in addressing or correcting the situation.

 Contact Our Class Action Lawsuit Attorneys Today

-If you have experienced problems with damage to soy based wire insulation in your vehicle, call to speak with Paul Maslo or Andrew Dressel today to schedule your free, confidential case consultation.
+If you have experienced problems with damage to soy based wire insulation in your vehicle, call to speak with Paul Maslo today to schedule your free, confidential case consultation.
 Our firm has a unique combination of legal knowledge, experience, and expertise that is needed to aggressively represent your interests in claims against major manufacturers, and can advise you on the best course of action to get the compensation you are entitled to.